johnno1962/SwiftTrace/README.md

 there is a vtable of pointers to the class and instance member functions of the class up to the size of the class instance.
 SwiftTrace replaces these function pointers with a pointer to a unique assembly language "trampoline" entry point which has destination function and data pointers associated with it.
-All registers are saved and this function is called passing the data pointer to log the method name.
+Registers are saved and this function is called passing the data pointer to log the method name.
 The method name is determined by de-mangling the symbol name associated the function address of the implementing method.
-All registers are then restored and control is passed to the original function implementing the method.
+The registers are then restored and control is passed to the original function implementing the method.

 Please file an issue if you encounter a project that doesn't work while tracing.
 It should be 100% reliable as it uses assembly language trampolines rather than Swizzling like Xtrace.
 Otherwise, the author can be contacted on Twitter [@Injection4Xcode](https://twitter.com/@Injection4Xcode).
-Big thanks goes out to Oliver Letterer for his [imp_implementationForwardingToSelector](https://github.com/OliverLetterer/imp_implementationForwardingToSelector) to set up the trampolines.
+Thanks to Oliver Letterer for [imp_implementationForwardingToSelector](https://github.com/OliverLetterer/imp_implementationForwardingToSelector) used to set up the trampolines.

 Enjoy!